 All men produce DHT, but they’re not all affected by male pattern baldness.
 That’s because the amount of DHT you produce is determined by your genetics.
 Genetics also determine how sensitive your follicles are to DHT.
 In some cases, higher levels of oestrogen can reverse male pattern baldness because it limits DHT production.

 As you get older, your DHT levels start to decrease, but hair loss tends to get worse .
 That’s because male pattern baldness is a progressive condition that will cause more hair loss if left untreated.
 But if you seek treatment early, you can slow, stop, and even reverse this type of hair loss.

-As well as genetic causes, there are also environmental causes.
-In fact, there are many possible reasons why your hair is falling out.
+There are also environmental reasons why your hair is falling out.
 Things that negatively affect health can also contribute to balding.
-These include stress, anxiety, nutritional deficiencies, and smoking, which can double the likelihood of experiencing hair loss.
+These include:

 Hair loss has also been linked to several long-lasting conditions, including diabetes and high blood pressure.
 Learn more about diabetes and hair loss.